Yoav666s/dnd-wiki/collections/_classes/nornfeld/wizard/kineticism.md

 # Empowered Cantrip
 Beginning at 10th level, you add your Intelligence modifier (minimum of +1) to damage rolls of any wizard cantrip that you cast.

-# Cantrip Overcharge
+# Disarm
-Starting at 14th level, you can channel more energy into your cantrips.
-When you take your action to cast a cantrip, you may expend a spell slot to increase its damage.
-When you cast a cantrip with a spell slot of 1st level or higher, its damage increases by 1d8 for each slot level.
+Starting at 14th level, you can disarm an enemy as a bonus action.
+Choose a creature you can see within 60 feet.
+You may fling one object that it's holding up to 60 feet away.
+You may send it to one of your free hands and catch it.

+You can use this feature a number of times equal to your Intelligence modifier (minimum of once), and you regain all expended uses when you finish a short or long rest.